troyvassalotti/plvylist/README.md

 ## Ideas for Improvement
 - Allow the option to fetch the track list from a remote location and dynamically generate things like track names, artists, etc.
+- Add option to import modules for things like the track list.
+- Move the function declarations out of the `connectedCallback()` function and into their own levels (I tried this and could only get so far since everything is so tightly wound together at the moment).